 *This one is key as it will ensure findings are actionable.

-The idea here is that because you will be testing often, you can focus on testing just a few things every time.
+Because you will be testing often, you can focus on testing just a few things each time.
 Identify the most important tasks to be tested (an average of 5 tasks is a good number).
 This will help you keep the tests short and doable during a sprint.

 Include these tasks in a “mini-plan” for the specific test in addition to: